jetleaf/jetleaf_env/README.md

 - In-memory property maps

 ### Profiles
-Profiles provide a way to register beans only when specific profiles are active:
+Profiles provide a way to register pods only when specific profiles are active:

 ```dart
 // application-dev.yaml